-We are no longer taking on new business as experts but we are using our expertise to suggest suitable professionals to help you.
+We are no longer taking on new business as solicitors but we are using our expertise to suggest suitable professionals to help you.
 We will, of course, be finishing off existing cases.
 Please do give us a call on 03 300 102 300 or use the enquiry form to the right out of hours.

 Terms of business new enquiries.